sclyde-ai/obsidian_github/社会科学 social science/金融 finance/投資理論 investment theory/pool.md

-p or collection of assets or funds combined for a specific purpose, such as risk management, investment, or cash flow management.
+ or collection of assets or funds combined for a specific purpose, such as risk management, investment, or cash flow management.